G2.1-2 Homeowners as "employers"

 In determining whether a job lasts more than 24 hours, it is the total cumulative hours for the job that is relevant.
 For example, if three workers work for nine hours, the total cumulative hours worked would be 27 hours and these individuals would not be subject to the exemption.

 In summary, the homeowner who hires individuals for a job less than 24 hours in duration in total does not need to register as an employer, and the individual doing the work is exempted from registration and from the application of the compensation provisions of the Act.
 To promote consistency and predictability in the exemption process, and to avoid unnecessary intrusion into private homes, WorkSafeBC generally accepts such an exemption as determinative of workplace status for the purposes of the OHS provisions of the Act and the Regulation.
 A WorkSafeBC prevention officer should not write orders against the homeowner for violations as an employer.

-For jobs exceeding 24 working hours, a homeowner is required to register with WorkSafeBC as an employer, and must pay assessments for his or her workers.
+For jobs exceeding 24 working hours, a homeowner is required to register with WorkSafeBC as an employer, and must pay assessments for any workers.
 In such instances both the homeowners and workers must meet their respective obligations as employers and workers under the OHS provisions of the Act and the Regulation, and prevention officers may write orders against the homeowner and the workers.

 It should be noted that if a homeowner is not exempt from registration but has failed to register with WorkSafeBC, the homeowner is still an employer.
 Failure to register does not negate the homeowner's responsibilities as an employer under the Act and the Regulation.